 Keep in mind that this smoothie should be enjoyed as a refreshing snack, not a full meal, since it is super low in calories.
 If you wanted to turn this treat into a breakfast smoothie, for example, we recommend adding a few more ingredients.
-Think almond milk, a sliver of avocado and a handful of pumpkin seeds or cashews.
+Think yogurt or avocado.
 This will ensure you are getting healthy fats and proteins with the meal.

 - 3 mint leaves